 “When was the last time I enjoyed the rain?”
 I questioned myself.
 It had been ages when I last had fun without a penny to care about.
 The impression of my childhood.
 A life I dearly missed, a time when my creativity spoke for me while my mouth only mumbled.

 Their innocence bargained me to join them in their holistic ritual.
 A privilege only a few grown-ups can afford.

 It’s in a situation like this when your subconscious dictates your actions, and you figuratively become part of something big.

 I joined the children.
 Guiding them in their quest.
 For once more in my life, I could be seen jumping in and around a poodle.
 The rain rejuvenating the dead spark within me.

 *I turned around to thank that boy and the children*.

 But there were none.
 I looked around.
 Strange eyes stared back at me.
-I stood alone on streets while it rained.
+I stood alone on the streets while it rained.

 It suddenly struck me.

-Didn’t he reminded of myself?
+Didn’t he remind me of myself?